Black Hole Ringdown as a Probe for Dark Energy: Observable effects in the ringdown

 The same phenomenon, the existence of a large scalar background and, as a consequence, of large corrections to the coefficient of the field perturbation close to massive sources appears in so-called screening mechanisms.\footnote{For a review see {\it e.g.} Refs.~\cite{Khoury:2010xi,Babichev:2013usa}.} In those cases, the field redefinition, which is necessary to canonically normalize the scalar perturbation, produces a suppression of the direct coupling of $\pi$ to matter.
 The fifth-force exchange of the scalar is thus reduced.
 For fixed $r_s$, the $r$-dependence of \eqref{mixing-GB} and \eqref{bg-X} indicates that the kinetic mixing effect is maximum at close range to the black hole, i.e. $r \sim r_s$.
 Moreover, this effect is stronger for smaller black holes,

 A measurement of this effect for various black holes of different masses would allow us to constrain the form of the dominant operator ($n$ and $m$) through the above dependence.

-For later use, let us consider two different systems of Schwarzschild radii $r_{s1}$ and $r_{s2}$, respectively.
-The ratio of the mixing effects at distances $r_1$ and $r_2$ of each source is
+For later use, let us consider two different black holes of Schwarzschild radii $r_{s1}$ and $r_{s2}$, respectively.
+The ratio of the mixing effects at distances $r_1$ and $r_2$ of each black hole is

 where we used Eqs.~\eqref{mixing-GB} and \eqref{bg-X}.
-Notice that the way this effect scales with distances and masses of the systems is only dependent on the choice of the dominant operator (i.e. on $n$ and $m$).
+Notice that the way this effect scales with distances and masses of the black holes is only dependent on the choice of the dominant operator (i.e. on $n$ and $m$).
 Other parameters such as the sGB coupling $\alpha$ and the scale $\Lambda$ drop from the above expression.

 Another interesting remark is the fact that the sizes of both the effect on the background geometry $\varepsilon_0$ and the effect from kinetic mixing $\varepsilon_{mix}$ are not independent.
-Indeed, notice that in general one has
+Indeed, notice that in general at $r \sim r_s$ one has

 and, therefore, the kinetic mixing effect will always dominate over the effect on the background geometry if both are to be at most of $\mathcal{O}(1)$ at the light ring.